 How to Use a Bias Tape Maker - In Conclusion

 Making and sewing with your own bias tape is a very creative way to finish your sewing projects.
-The bias tape you make will always be original.
-The different tape makers described in this article show how a simple DIY activity can be performed at home with a little invention of your own.
-Always make a bit extra and store your pieces of tape for another occasion when you may need just a little bitty piece of bias tape.
+Learning how to use a bias tape maker will save you time as well as protect your fingers from the hot iron.
+Always make a bit of extra bias tape and store your pieces of tape for another occasion.

 MORE ARTICLES ON BIAS TAPE

 - How to Sew Bias Tape

 - How to Sew Double Fold Bias Tape